Salty pretzels covered in white chocolate & sprinkles make these soft cookies like no other!

 How can one resist a chocolate covered pretzel?

-We’re going to begin with my favorite cookie dough base.
-This cookie dough is incredibly special and goes above and beyond what a regular cookie dough can do.
+The cookie dough I’m using is incredibly special and goes above and beyond what a regular cookie dough can do.
 Start with your usual suspects – butter, brown sugar, white sugar, flour, baking soda, etc. You’re going to add cornstarch to your usual cookie ingredients.

 You may recall my affinity for adding cornstarch to cookies from my three favorite cookie recipes.
 It’s the cornstarch that makes the cookies so thick and soft.
 So chewy and doughy.
 So darn perfect.
 Think about it… cornstarch is the ingredient thickening up your soups, softening your pie fillings, and giving your gravy a full-bodied texture.
 Just think of what it can do for cookie dough!